Skip to main content

 Your Profile Is Your Landing Page

-Most people leave the default blue LinkedIn gradient.
-A custom banner that reinforces what you do or what you're building is a five-minute change that makes you look significantly more intentional.
-I've seen creators use it for their newsletter tagline, their company logo, or even a simple text message like "I write about X every week."
-Canva has free LinkedIn banner templates.
-There's no excuse not to use this space.
+The banner is free real estate.
+Most people leave the default blue gradient.
+A custom banner that reinforces what you build makes you look intentional in five minutes.
+Use it for a newsletter tagline, a logo, or a line like "I write about X every week."
+Canva has free templates.

+The About section should sound like a person.
 Write in first person.
-Tell people what you're working on and why.
-Mention your weird obsessions, your specific expertise, your unpopular opinions.
-The about section is the one place on LinkedIn where longer copy actually gets read because people who click it are already interested in you.
-Don't waste it on corporate-speak.
+Say what you're working on and why.
+Mention your weird obsessions and unpopular opinions.
+This is the one place on LinkedIn where longer copy gets read, because people who click are already interested.

 The Posting Cadence That Actually Works

-Consistency matters more than frequency.
-Three times a week, every single week, beats five times a week for two weeks followed by silence.
-I've watched this happen with my own account and with every creator I follow.
+Every new creator asks how often to post.
+LinkedIn's own recommendations suggest 2 to 5 times per week, but the real answer is consistency over frequency.
+Three times a week, every week, beats five times a week for two weeks then silence.
 The algorithm rewards accounts that show up regularly.
-Going dark for two weeks resets your momentum and you essentially start rebuilding from scratch.
+Go dark for two weeks and you reset your momentum.

-• Just starting out: 2 posts per week.
-Tuesday and Thursday mornings.
-This is sustainable for almost anyone.
+• Just starting out: 2 posts per week, Tuesday and Thursday mornings.
+Sustainable for almost anyone.

-• Getting traction: 3-4 posts per week.
+• Getting traction: 3 to 4 posts per week.
 Add a Monday or Wednesday.
-Experiment with one carousel post per week.
+Try one carousel a week.

 • Going all in: 5 posts per week, weekdays only.
-Mix formats.
-Repurpose your best-performing content across other platforms.
+Mix formats and repurpose your best content elsewhere.

-The trap I see new creators fall into is posting every day for two weeks, burning out, going silent for a month, then trying to restart.
-That pattern is worse than never posting at all because it teaches the algorithm that you're unreliable.
+The trap is posting daily for two weeks, burning out, going silent for a month, then restarting.
+That's worse than never posting; it teaches the algorithm you're unreliable.
+If you run multiple platforms, scheduling helps.
+I batch-write on Sunday evenings and queue the week through Sydium.

 The Mistakes That Kill LinkedIn Creator Careers

-Pick one or two topics and become the person people think of when those topics come up.
-For the first six months, go narrow.
-Painfully narrow.
-"I write about email marketing for e-commerce brands" is a content niche.
-"I share business insights" is not.
+Posting without a clear niche.
+"I post about marketing, leadership, AI, productivity, and my dog" means you post about nothing.
+Pick one or two topics and become the person people think of when those come up.
+For the first six months, go painfully narrow.
+"Email marketing for e-commerce brands" is a niche.
+"Business insights" is not.
+Our guide to building a personal brand walks through finding it.

 LinkedIn for Different Types of Creators